sparkandflash/MSRPEngine/terminal-app/README.md

    ./build.sh my_custom_bot
    ```
 3. Your compiled binary will be waiting for you in the `build/` folder!
-4. You can now package this binary with an `.env` file and share it with others.
+4. You can now package this binary with its `.bin/` sidecar folder and an `.env` file to share it with others.

 ## Commands
 While chatting with your Persona, you can use these special commands: